 Africa EENI Global Business School

-Foreign Trade in Malawi
+Foreign Trade and Transport in Malawi, Lilongwe, Blantyre

-Business in Malawi , Lilongwe, Blantyre, Mzuzu, Lilongwe, Zomba.
+Business in Malawi, Lilongwe, Blantyre, Mzuzu, Lilongwe, Zomba.
 Chewa

 Malawi (Republic of Malawi, «the Warm Heart of Africa») is a landlocked country (Eastern and Southern Africa)